École Normale Primaire: The role of normal schools in the education of the teaching elite

 With the possibility of promotion to secondary school for some, the opportunity for others to become primary school principals, and, for some, a successful career in the private sector, the normal schools were a powerful "social elevator" for those from working-class backgrounds.
 This makes it all the more understandable that the majority of serving primary school teachers did not go through the entrance examinations to the normal schools, but were recruited directly by the education inspectors resident in each departmental capital as substitute teachers based on their diplomas.
 In this way, the effective social role played by the normal schools since their creation becomes clearer: the education of members of the teaching elite, from pedagogues such as Célestin Freinet to educational innovators, as well as administrative staff, particularly managers and inspectors.

 IUFMs replace normal schools

 After 1973, the entrance examination for normal schools was postponed until after the baccalauréat, with professional training extended from one to two years, as envisaged in part by the 1947 Langevin-Wallon plan.

 In 1990–1991, IUFM (Instituts Universitaires de Formation des Maîtres) replaced normal schools, following the Jospin Law of July 10, 1989.

 From IUFM to INSPÉ

 Under the July 8, 2013 law of orientation and programming for the refoundation of the school of the Republic, ESPEs (Écoles supérieures du professorat et de l'éducation) succeeded IUFMs, and entrance examinations to the teaching profession are accessible with enrolment in the first year of a Master's degree.
 Under the July 26, 2019 law for a school of confidence, ESPEs are renamed INSPÉ (Instituts nationaux supérieurs du professorat et de l'éducation).

+In 2025, the government introduced a major reform of teacher education and recruitment scheduled to take effect from 2026–2027.
+The reform moves most teaching recruitment competitive examinations (including the CRPE and CAPES) from Master’s level (Bac+5) to the third year of undergraduate study (bac+3).
+Successful candidates will then complete a two-year salaried Professional Master’s programme in the Instituts nationaux supérieurs du professorat et de l’éducation (INSPÉ).
+The reform also introduces a new undergraduate degree, the Licence Professorat des Écoles (LPE), designed specifically for future primary school teachers.
+The stated aims of the reform are to improve teacher recruitment, strengthen professional preparation, and address ongoing teacher shortages in France.
+This reform continues a long pattern of institutional restructuring in French teacher education, following earlier transitions from the Écoles normales to the IUFM, ESPE and INSPÉ.